-The owners story and why she is compelled to help teens in need…..
+The owners story and why she is compelled to help teens and single moms in need…..

 When I was sixteen I became a teenage mom.
 I became what society would ‘label’ me as another statistic.
 I remember the day my son Antwon was born; it was like life came and punched me in the face.
 My youth as I knew it was officially over.
 I will never forget when my son was born, he looked up at me with these big beautiful green eyes, long lashes and really big lips.
 I instantly fell deeply in love; and knew I had to fight hard and make life happen for us.
 I soon found myself alone with no support going into my senior year of high school living in a homeless shelter.
 I was on bended knee.
 All I had was my son and God; and all I knew with all my heart was that we had to stay together no matter what.
 I was willing to endure anything; but being separated from my son was not on that list.
 By the grace of God, I was able to graduate high school on time with my class.
 I enrolled in college but ended up dropping out after a year.

 Over the years I had to struggle with need and not having an advanced education.
 As a result, I developed the skill of being a self taught make-up artist to support myself and my family.
 I would work unlicensed anywhere I could find work: clubs, salons, my house, other people’s houses, and hotels.
 I was eeking out an existence.
 However, because of my desperate desire to provide for my family.
 I would do people’s make-up like my life was on the line, possessed, focused, passionate, giving my all.
 I would truly transform these women into something special.
 Eventually, I developed a reputation and a following.
 I would receive referral after referral and soon became known as one of the best make-up artist’s in the area.
 I even had a chance to work with celebrities!